vivqu/vivqu.github.io/_posts/2019-07-12-simulated-annealing.md

 <br>
 ## Simulated Annealing 101

 [Simulated annealing (SA)](https://en.wikipedia.org/wiki/Simulated_annealing) is a concept taken from computer science and applied mathematics.
 I first learned about it in college while taking a class about artificial intelligence, where we wrote toy programs to outcompete each other using various algorithms and strategies.
-SA is one of those strategies that turns out to have very practical implifications for life.
+SA is one of those strategies that turns out to have very practical implications for life.

 SA is a particularly effective strategy __under certain conditions__; specifically, when you have: